chukaibejih/blogAPI/README.md

 # Blog API

 A Blog API using the full set of Django REST Framework features.
-It will has users, permissions, and allow for full CRUD (Create-Read-Update-Delete) functionality.
+It has users, permissions, and allow for full CRUD (Create-Read-Update-Delete) functionality.

 ## Installation